Skip to content

 • A little sweetness goes a long way in making the perfect French toast.
 I prefer using 2 tablespoons of castor sugar, but powdered sugar always works well.

-• For extra flavor, add in 1/2 teaspoon ground cinnamon and 1/2 teaspoon vanilla extract.
-The smells really pop with these two incognito heroes, trust me.
+• For extra flavor, add in 1/2 teaspoon ground cinnamon and 1/2 teaspoon vanilla extract. the cinnamon and vanilla make a big difference in flavor.

 • Don’t forget to add some salt!
 Just a pinch, about 1/8th teaspoon, really makes a difference in enhancing the flavors.